dannithompson/dannithompson/README.md

 ## Hi there 👋

+I'm Danni, a seabird ecologist working on my PhD at the University of Aberdeen investigating the drivers of individual specialisation in foraging behaviour of Falkland Island shags.
 <!--
 **dannithompson/dannithompson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.